3

 Quran 47:31: And We shall try you until We test those among you who strive their utmost and persevere in patience; and We shall try your reported (mettle).

 Quran 2.155 -157: Be sure that We’re going to test you in some things like fear, hunger and loss of wealth and self, and also in the fruits (of your labor), but give good news to those who patiently persevere, who say, when stricken with adversity, “To God we belong and to Him we return.”
-The prayers and mercy of their Lord are upon them, and they’re the ones who are truly guided.
+The blessings and mercy of their Lord are upon them, and they’re the ones who are truly guided.

 Quran 16:96: Whatever (material goods) you have will vanish, but whatever lies with God will last forever.
 We’re going to compensate those who patiently persevered by rewarding them according to the best of their deeds